YASTREAMER/smart-doc-qa/README.md

 ## 🧗 Challenges Faced

+## 🧗 Challenges Faced

+### 1. Finding a Reliable Legal Data Source
-1. **indiankanoon.org blocking scrapers** — The primary legal source blocked automated requests with 403 errors.
-Solved by switching to the Wikipedia API which is open, free, and returns clean structured text.
+The first challenge was identifying a source that could be scraped programmatically without hitting paywalls or bot protection. indiankanoon.org — the most comprehensive Indian legal database — blocked all automated requests with 403 errors.
+Their API requires a paid subscription.
+Government sources like indiacode.nic.in serve content as PDFs with inconsistent formatting.
+Solved by switching to the Wikipedia API which is free, open, returns clean plain text, and has solid coverage of all 5 legal topics.
+This kept the pipeline fully automated without any manual content preparation.

+### 2. Reducing API Costs and Groq Call Volume
+With 5 topics each requiring summary generation, key info extraction, and Q&A answering, uncached API calls would add up fast.
+Solved this in three ways:
+- Groq was chosen over OpenAI — it is significantly faster and cheaper for the same LLaMA 3 70B model
+- Generator runs once and caches all output to `cards.json` — Groq is never called again for summaries or key info unless `--reset` is used
+- Q&A answers are cached in Streamlit's `@st.cache_data` — the same question on
+  the same topic only hits Groq once per session, after which it is served from RAM

+### 3. Implementing In-Memory (RAM) Caching
+Streamlit reruns the entire script on every user interaction, which would reload the FAISS index and re-embed queries on every button click — making the app extremely slow.
+Solved by using two levels of caching:
+- `@st.cache_resource` for the FAISS vectorstore — loads the index once and keeps it in RAM for the entire session, shared across all users
+- `@st.cache_data` for Q&A answers and audio generation — results are stored in memory keyed by input, so identical calls return instantly without any compute or API cost

+### 4. LangChain Module Restructuring
-2. **LangChain module restructuring** — `langchain.text_splitter` was moved to `langchain_text_splitters` in newer versions, causing import errors.
-Fixed by installing and importing from the correct package.
+`langchain.text_splitter` was moved to a separate `langchain_text_splitters` package in newer LangChain versions, causing import errors that weren't obvious from the documentation.
+Fixed by installing `langchain-text-splitters` separately and updating the import path.

-3. **streamlit-audiorec Python 3.14 incompatibility** — The audio recording component didn't support Python 3.14.
-Replaced with `st.file_uploader` + Groq Whisper which is more reliable and works across all Python versions.

-4. **FAISS index loading** — `allow_dangerous_deserialization=True` flag required for loading saved FAISS indexes in newer LangChain versions.
+### 5. Speech-to-Text Library Incompatibility
+`streamlit-audiorec`, the standard Streamlit audio recording component, does not support Python 3.14.
+Rather than downgrading Python, replaced live recording with `st.file_uploader` accepting wav/mp3/m4a files, piped directly into Groq's `whisper-large-v3` for transcription.
+This is more practical for end users who can record on their phone and upload.

+### 6. Groq Returning Non-JSON Responses
-5. **Groq returning non-JSON responses** — Occasionally the LLM would wrap JSON in markdown code fences.
-Added a stripping step before `json.loads()` to handle this gracefully.
+Despite explicit prompting to return only raw JSON, the LLM would occasionally wrap responses in markdown code fences.
+Added a pre-parse stripping step that detects and removes triple backticks before passing to `json.loads()`, making the pipeline resilient to LLM formatting inconsistencies.

 ---